hwdsl2/docker-ipsec-vpn-server/README.md

 For **Windows users**, this [one-time registry change](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#windows-error-809) is required if the VPN server and/or client is behind NAT (e.g. home router).

 The same VPN account can be used by your multiple devices.
 However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IPsec/XAuth mode](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients-xauth.md).
+Also, your server must run the [latest version](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image) of this Docker image.

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)/[GCE](https://cloud.google.com/compute/docs/networking#firewalls)), open UDP ports 500 and 4500 for the VPN.